CESNET/Nemea-Modules/link_traffic/README.md

 - Input: 1
 - Output: 0

+## Module configuration
+To configure link_traffic module change link_traff_conf.cfg.example and remove ".example" suffix.
+In this icnluded file is CESNET's configuration for CESNET2 as an inspiration.

 ## Parameters
 ### Common TRAP parameters
 - `-h [trap,1]`      Print help message for this module / for libtrap specific parameters.